vladimir-iliev/django-reporting/README.rst

         )
         group_by = [                   # list of fields and lookups for group-by options
             'department',
-            ('department','occupation'), # If a list is defined would group by all fields in the list 'department__leader',
+            ('department','occupation'), # If a tupple is defined would group by all fields in the tupple 'department__leader',
             'occupation',
         ]